 Stick with these low carb choices to keep your coffee drink keto:

 - Use unsweetened plant-based milk.
 An 8-ounce serving of unsweetened hemp, flax, or coconut milk contains less than 1 gram of carbohydrate, almond milk contains 2 grams, while soy milk contains 4 grams.
 Make sure you double check when you’re ordering coffee at popular chains, as many of them use sweetened non-dairy milk.

 - Add zero calorie sweetener.
-Options like stevia, monkfruit, or erythritol are a great way to add sweetness to your coffee without spiking your blood sugar levels.
-They have zero net carbs and low glycemic index.
-If you’re not willing to give up on flavored syrups like pumpkin spice, there are also sugar-free options available.
+Options like stevia, monk fruit, or erythritol are a great way to add sweetness to your coffee without spiking your blood sugar levels.
+They have zero net carbs and a low glycemic index.
+If you’re not willing to give up on flavored syrups, like pumpkin spice, most coffee shops have sugar-free options available.

-- Sprinkle in cinnamon or cocoa powder for natural flavor
+- Sprinkle in cinnamon or cocoa powder for natural low carb flavor

 - Splash in a tablespoon of rich half and half creamer, with just half a gram of carbs and no sugar for added creaminess